 Lastly, by uploading videos on YouTube, you give away content rights for these videos and this is one of the main reasons why organizations go towards using paid Video on Demand Platforms.

 VIDIZMO offers a VoD platform that is suited for organization-wide use cases.
 VIDIZMO includes all the features offered in YouTube, and even much more.
+It is optimized for both external and internal streaming.
 VIDIZMO allows you to create your own VoD site/portal – with your own custom domain.
 You can view our demo portal by clicking below:

 Content stored on your VIDIZMO portal can be segregated for different viewers.
 Organizations can select for each individual video; whether these should be accessible to authorized internal users only or to anonymous public users.
 Internal users can only view content after logging in through their email and password, or through Single Sign-On.
 Furthermore, content can be segregated based on organizational hierarchy or departments.
 This makes VIDIZMO more suited as a VoD platform for organizations with different types of users; both internal and external.

 VIDIZMO allows you to store videos on Azure, AWS or any other government or public cloud.
 These cloud providers keep multiple copies of your data at separate places (data redundancy) to ensure data is safe from unexpected events, cyberthreats and natural disasters.
 VIDIZMO also offers a data retention period for stored videos, which even after being accidently deleted by a user, can be retrieved by contacting VIDIZMO support.